dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 - The Size drop-down is where the capacity of the warehouse is selected.
 For larger data loading operations or more compute-intensive queries, a larger warehouse is needed.
 The sizes translate to underlying compute nodes, either AWS EC2 or Azure Virtual Machines.
 The larger the size, the more compute resources from the cloud provider are allocated to that warehouse.
 As an example, the 4-XL option allocates 128 nodes.
 This sizing can be changed up or down at any time with a simple click.

 - If you have Snowflake’s Enterprise Edition or higher you will see the Maximum Clusters section.
 This is where you can set up a single warehouse to be multi-cluster up to 10 clusters.
-As an example, if a 4-XL warehouse was assigned a maximum cluster size of 10, it could scale up to be 1280 (128 \* 10) AWS EC2 or Azure VM nodes powering that warehouse...and it can do this in seconds!
+As an example, if a 4-XL warehouse was assigned a maximum cluster size of 10, it could scale up to be 1280 (128 \* 10) AWS EC2 or Azure VM nodes powering that warehouse... and it can do this in seconds!
 Multi-cluster is ideal for concurrency scenarios, such as many business analysts simultaneously running different queries using the same warehouse.
 In this use case, the various queries can be allocated across multiple clusters to ensure they run quickly.

 - The final sections allow you to automatically suspend the warehouse so it stops itself when not in use and no credits are needlessly consumed.
 There is also an option to automatically resume a suspended warehouse so when a new workload is assigned to it, it will automatically start back up.
 This functionality enables Snowflake’s efficient “pay only for what you use” billing model which allows customers to scale their resources when necessary and automatically scale down or turn off what is not needed, nearly eliminating idle resources.